 Management is actively monitoring the COVID-19 pandemic and its possible effects on our financial condition, liquidity, operations, customers, sales force, contractors, and workforce.
-For additional information on risks posed by the COVID-19 pandemic, please see Part II, Item 1A - "Risk Factors" of this Quarterly Report, including the risk factor entitled "The ongoing novel coronavirus pandemic and the efforts to prevent its spread have adversely impacted our operations and the market for INVELTYS and may continue to adversely affect our business, results of operations and financial condition."
+For additional information on risks posed by the COVID-19 pandemic, please see Part II, Item 1A - "Risk Factors" of this Quarterly Report, including the risk factor entitled "The ongoing novel coronavirus pandemic and the efforts to prevent its spread have adversely impacted our operations and the market for INVELTYS, could impact the launch of EYSUVIS and may continue to adversely affect our business, results of operations and financial condition."